prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 }
 ```

-Or to add a comment if you don't have a good default:
+If you don't have a good default, please add a comment instead.

 ```go
 func (cfg *Configuration) setDerivedDefaults() {